 MU Residential Life offers housing options on campus for graduate students.
 Some students choose off-campus or near-campus apartments or rental homes, and some even purchase a home.
 The choice would be up to you based on your preference and budget.

 There are no minimum requirements (other than a BA) for admission.
 The review committee will evaluate all components of an application and acceptance or denial of admission is usually not based on only one component.
 For the 2019-20 academic year, the average GMAT score of our admitted applicants was Finance: 730, Management 630, Marketing 670.
 The average composite GRE score of our admitted applicants was Finance 328, Management none submitted, Marketing 321.
+For the 2021-22 academic year, the average GMAT score of our admitted applicants was Finance: 710, Marketing: none submitted, Management: none submitted.
+The average composite GRE score of our admitted applicants was Finance: 317, Management: 319, Marketing 324.
 Successful candidates have a well written statement of purpose that demonstrates good fit with our program and faculty interests.
 Letters of recommendation should be strong and indicate likelihood of successful completion of program.

-Depending on program size and funding availability, each academic unit normally admits approximately two students per year.
+Depending on program size and funding availability, each academic unit normally admits two students per year.